-After completing treatment, you and your loved ones should take every possible precaution to ensure that you make a smooth transition into the rest of your life following rehab.
+After treatment, you and your loved ones should take every step to ensure that you smoothly transition out of rehab.
 Unity Behavioral Health’s lifetime aftercare provides a layered support system designed to prevent relapse.

 Treatment Shouldn’t End After Rehab

 Anyone who has gone through an alcohol or drug abuse treatment program can benefit from lifetime aftercare.
-Going from 24 hours a day, 7 days a week treatment at an enclosed recovery center to being independent, without any treatment to speak of, can be a jarring transition at best.
+Going from 24 hours a day, seven days a week treatment at an enclosed recovery center to being independent, without any treatment to speak of, can be a jarring transition at best.

 Without any post-rehab treatment, many patients quickly fall back into their old behaviors.
 Don’t underestimate your addiction.
-You’ve worked hard to overcome it; now take the time to make sure it never comes back.
+You’ve worked hard to overcome it; now, take the time to make sure it never comes back.

-Without any post-rehab treatment, many patients quickly fall back into their old behaviors.

 The key to success after rehab is structure.
-Without it, recoverees are on their own when it comes to occupying themselves during their free time.
-This can often lead to relapse if the recoveree doesn’t have a sufficient support system in place.
+Without it, recovering individuals are on their own when it comes to occupying themselves during their free time.
+This can often lead to relapse if the individual doesn’t have a sufficient support system in place.

 Addiction Is for Life: The Need for Lifetime Aftercare